Iraqi forces say most of Baiji town recaptured from Islamic State

 Control of the refinery has changed hands more than once since Islamic State launched its offensive in June last year, and the hardline Islamist fighters have in the past been able to fight back after conceding territory.

-An officer at the regional military command center said crude oil storage tanks and pipelines at the refinery had been damaged beyond repair, while natural gas tanks and processing facilities, as well as the power station providing electricity to the refinery, have also suffered damage.

-Reporting by Baghdad bureau; Writing by Dominic Evans; Editing by Louise Ireland
+An officer at the regional military command centre said crude oil storage tanks and pipelines at the refinery had been damaged beyond repair, while natural gas tanks and processing facilities, as well as the power station providing electricity to the refinery, have also suffered damage.
+(Reporting by Baghdad bureau; Writing by Dominic Evans; Editing by Louise Ireland)